JJ0BY/Infinite-Exponential-Tower-Fractal-Generator/README.md

 # LambertW-Infinite-Exponential-Tower-Fractal-Generator
 <h1> Welcome to a Western Univeristy USRI project!
-Here is are the steps to create your own Lambert W picture </h1>
+Here are the steps to create your own Lambert W picture </h1>

 <h2> You need C++, g++, mpfr and gmp modules instealled in your compiler while for Python you need the modules sys, csv, numpy, tracemalloc, time, pickle, matplotlib, random, colorsys and multiprocessing</h2>